-On June 17, 1955, the world witnessed a revolutionary event in aviation history — the first flight of the Soviet Tu-104 jet passenger liner.
+On June 17, 1955, the world witnessed a revolutionary event in the history of aviation — the first flight of the Soviet Tu-104 jet passenger liner.
 The aircraft ushered in a new era in civil aviation, proving the possibility of comfortable jet flights, according to the United Aircraft Corporation (UAC).

 In 1957, test pilots Yuri Alasheev and Valentin Kovalev set a series of world records on the Tu-104.
 Kovalev's record of 970.821 km/h over a distance of 1000 km was particularly significant.
 This achievement remained unsurpassed for passenger aircraft for many years.